kotchaosu/vagrant_workshop/README.md

 So...
 Stay with me.

-*In the following text "guest" means "local VM" and "host" - "bare metal OS".*
+*In the following text "guest" means "local VM" and "host" - "machine that runs VM".*

 # Basic setup
 Installing Vagrant is fairly simple.